kgeetha248/TextToImageMongoDB/README.md

 # TextToImageMongoDB
-Using streamlit GUT, the inputs like Hashtag / keyword to be searched , No.of tweets to be scraped and date range are taken.
+Using streamlit GUI, the inputs - Hashtag / keyword to be searched , No.of tweets to be scraped and date range are taken.

 Using snscrape ( a scraper for social networking services (SNS) ), twitter is scraped for the user inputs.